 Saint-Gaudens National Historical Park | NEW GALLERY AND ATRIUM

-The New Gallery and Atrium at Saint-Gaudens National Historical Park stands on the grounds of the first studio built by Augustus Saint-Gaudens after he decided to live in Cornish, New Hampshire, year-round in 1900.
-Called the Large Studio, it burned down in October 1904, resulting in the loss of all ongoing projects and many of Saint-Gaudens’ personal items.
+The New Gallery and Atrium at Saint-Gaudens National Historical Park stand on the grounds of the former Large Studio, the first studio built by Augustus Saint-Gaudens after he decided to live in Cornish, New Hampshire, year-round in 1900.
+The Large Studio burned down in October 1904, resulting in the loss of all ongoing projects and many of Saint-Gaudens’ personal items.
 In its place, an even larger studio was built called the Studio of the Caryatids, named for two statues of Caryatids—a draped, Greek-style female figure that usually serves as a support column for a building—that stood on either side of the entrance.
 Saint-Gaudens sculpted the Caryatids for the Albright-Knox Art Gallery in Buffalo, New York, and apparently cast two extras for himself.
-The New Gallery originated as a shed located next to the studio.

 When Saint-Gaudens’ wife, Augusta, died in 1926, the house and property were opened to the public, and the Studio of the Caryatids was used as an art gallery where some of Saint-Gaudens’ larger sculptures were displayed.
 Unfortunately, the studio burned down in 1944, destroying everything inside.
-The adjacent shed and an adjacent chicken coop, today’s Picture Gallery, were left untouched, and between 1946 and 1948 these buildings were remodeled and enlarged to create art galleries.
-The Atrium was constructed at this time as well to join the two buildings together.
+An adjacent shed and chicken coop were left untouched, and between 1946 and 1948 these buildings were remodeled and enlarged to create art galleries, with the shed becoming the New Gallery and the chick coop the Picture Gallery.
+The Atrium was constructed at this time as well to join the two buildings together, and today it holds a number of Saint-Gaudens’ busts and bas-relief sculptures.

-Guests of Saint-Gaudens National Historical Park can visit the New Gallery and Atrium on their own or as part of a guided tour given by park Rangers.
-Inside is a collection of Saint-Gaudens’ bas-relief portraits, cameos (small bas-relief portrait medallions usually carved in stone or shell), busts, and the 1907 coins he designed.
-There is also an 8-minute film about the coins that is shown on a small TV and is started with the push of a button.
-There are no seats, so you must stand up to watch it.
+Guests of Saint-Gaudens National Historical Park can visit the New Gallery and Atrium on their own whenever the park is open.
+Inside is a collection of Saint-Gaudens’ bas-relief portraits, cameos (small bas-relief portrait medallions usually carved in stone or shell), busts, plaster versions of a few larger sculptures, and the 1907 coins he designed.

 Saint-Gaudens was commissioned in 1905 by the United States government at the urging of President Theodore Roosevelt to design a new $20, $10, $5, and $2 ½ gold piece, making him the first artist given the privilege and setting a precedent of having prominent American artists design coins up through the 1950s.
 Saint-Gaudens was suffering from cancer at the time, so the coins were some of the last projects he worked on before his death in 1907.
 In fact, he only completed the $20 and $10 coins, and he died before seeing them enter circulation.